Alliance-Software/vitasite-docs/docs/content.md

 #### Linking to page

 If you are linking to a page from your VitaSite, choose the "Browse Server" option.
 Then you will be able to navigate to the page you want using the window on the right.
-Then you can navigate to your link in the window that pops up, shown in Figure 6.
+Then you can navigate to your link in the window that pops up, shown in **Figure 6**.

 ![Figure 6.](img/content_figure_6.png)

-_Figure 6_
+*Figure 6*

 ## Content Groups

 ![Figure 7.](img/content_figure_7.png)

-_Figure 7_
+*Figure 7*

-As [with all groups](/#groups), **Content Groups**, shown in Figure 7, allow for an admin to organize their site's content into to specific "folders."
+As [with all groups](/#groups), **Content Groups**, shown in **Figure 7**, allow for an admin to organize their site's content into to specific "folders."
 Content groups can also be used to organize content for use in [Content Filters](#content-filters).
 Each content group has an optional setting that allows you to specify an email address for a person responsible for that content group.
 When any change is made to an item in that group, an email notification is sent to that address.

 ![Figure 8.](img/content_figure_8.png)

-_Figure 8_
+*Figure 8*

-The options within a content group set up are outlined below:
+The options within a content group set up, shown in **Figure 8**, are outlined below:

 * [**Private**](/#private) – This check box is only available in a multiple sites installation of VitaSite.
 When this check box is selected, this group is marked as private and will not be visible to other sites within the same installation.
 * **Name** - The name given to the specific Content Group.